Khalid-X/Discord-bot-/README.md

 This repository contains a **Statistics Bot** designed to monitor and analyze activity inside Discord servers.
 It tracks statistics such as messages, voice activity, invites, mentions, emojis, and more, then converts the collected data into readable **charts**, **leaderboards**, **averages**, and **heatmaps**.

-The system currently supports analytics for over 5,000 users while maintaining efficient database and memory usage.
+The system currently supports analytics for over 6,000 users while maintaining efficient database and memory usage.

 The project was developed entirely in Python using libraries such as discord.py, Pillow, matplotlib, numpy, and more.
+The project also requires knowledge of sql and postgres databases,timescaledb,and redis.

 ---